Christian Bauman

-Christian Bauman (born June 15, 1970) is an American novelist, essayist, and lyricist.
+Christian Bauman (born June 15, 1970) is an American novelist and musician.
+He lives in New Hope, Pennsylvania.

 Early life and education

 Bauman was born in Easton, Pennsylvania, on June 15, 1970.
-He began grade school in Doylestown, Pennsylvania, and moved to the Quakertown section of Franklin Township, New Jersey when he was in the fourth grade.
-At age 17, he left home.
-Bauman's family traveled extensively in North America and Europe when he was a child.
-The family spent a year in India, Nepal, and Sri Lanka between 1983 and 1984, when Bauman would have been in 8th grade.
-Bauman was raised by his stepfather, a philosophy professor, and his mother, a physician.
-His biological father was only an occasional presence in his life and spent a year in prison when Bauman was a child.
+He grew up in Doylestown, Pennsylvania and Quakertown, New Jersey.

+Bauman's family traveled extensively in North America and Europe when he was a child, and spent a year in India, Nepal, and Sri Lanka 1983-1984, when he would have been in 8th grade.
+He was raised by his stepfather, a philosophy professor, and his mother, a physician.
+His biological father was only an occasional presence in his life and served time in maximum security prison when Bauman was a child.
 In a 2003 interview with Terry Gross on NPR's Fresh Air, Bauman said his childhood was not a particularly happy one.

 He graduated from North Hunterdon High School in Clinton Township, New Jersey, in 1988, and did not attend college.

 Career

 U.S. Army

-In 1991, at age 21, Baumain enlisted in the U.S. Army, serving for four years.
-He was a member of the small U.S. Army boat field, Army Waterborne, deployed to Somalia from 1992 to 1993.
-In 1994, he was deployed to Haiti on the LSV-1.
-In both cases, Bauman was among the first American troops in the deployment, in the opening weeks of the Somalia mission, and within the first hour of the Haiti occupation.
+In 1991, at age 21, Bauman enlisted for four years in the U.S. Army Waterborne, the army's small boat field.
+He deployed to Somalia1992-1993 as part of the 1098th Medium Boat Co.
+In 1994, he was deployed to Haiti on the USAV Besson (LSV-1).
+In both cases, Bauman was among the first American troops in the deployment: in the opening weeks of the Somalia mission, and within the first hour of the Haiti occupation.

 Musician

-Bauman wrote both songs and short stories during the 1990s.
-Some of the songs, including "Kismaayo", written in Mogadishu and mailed back to Jack Hardy, who then performed it at The Bottom Line, are in the Smithsonian's Folkways Collection of New York's Fast Folk recordings.
-None of Bauman's short stories from the time have been published.
+Bauman wrote both songs and short stories during the 1990s, recording two solo albums, as well as work with Camp Hoboken.
+Four of his songs (including "Kismaayo", written in Mogadishu and mailed back to Jack Hardy, who then performed it at The Bottom Line) are in the Smithsonian's Folkways Collection of New York's Fast Folk recordings.

 Following his honorable discharge in 1995, Bauman spent the next few years writing and playing guitar on the North American folk circuit, both alone and as part of the group Camp Hoboken, which included folksingers Gregg Cagno and Linda Sharar.
-Bauman an opening act for Pete Seeger, Jack Hardy, John Gorka, Odetta, Cheryl Wheeler, and Livingston Taylor, playing at Godfrey Daniels, Passim, Eddie's Attic, The Iron Horse, and other venues.
+Bauman performed with or opened for artists including Pete Seeger, Jack Hardy, John Gorka, Odetta, Cheryl Wheeler, and Livingston Taylor, playing at Godfrey Daniels, Passim, Eddie's Attic, The Iron Horse, and other acoustic venues.

 Novelist

 The Ice Beneath You

-In 2002, Bauman published his first novel, The Ice Beneath You, which centers around the return of a young American soldier from Somalia.
-A few small sections of The Ice Beneath You were written in Somalia during Bauman's deployment there, but the majority was written between 1999 and 2000.
+In 2002, Bauman published his first novel, The Ice Beneath You, which centers around the return of a young American soldier from Somalia, and the traumatic aftermath of his deployment as he submerges into the seedy underside of gritty 1990s West Coast America.
+A few small sections of The Ice Beneath You were written in Somalia during Bauman's time there, but the majority was written between 1999 and 2000.
 The novel was purchased by Simon & Schuster in 2001, and published in 2002.
 In his book, What Every Person Should Know About War, author Chris Hedges called The Ice Beneath You "one of the finest books about life in the American army."